Itay-Biton/Nature-Walkeer/README.md

 ## Getting Started

-After installing the app, you can sign up with your email or use Google Authentication to log in.
+After installing the app, you can sign up with your email to log in.
 Start walking, earn coins, and enjoy the interactive features Nature Walker offers.

 ## Contact